Code Clubs should be creative, fun, and safe places for children to learn.

 We take safeguarding issues extremely seriously.

-If you have a concern about a child or about one of our volunteers you can contact Sarah Sheerman-Chase at email@example.com or on 07958 592 742.
+If you have a concern about a child or about one of our volunteers, you can contact Sarah Sheerman-Chase at firstname.lastname@example.org or at 07958 592 742.